Past courses taught…

 As time permits, Symbolic or Differential dynamics may be

-studied, particularly in the 2
+studied, particularly in the 2nd semester.

 (See also